netmilk/robotice-sensu-handler/README.md

 *User*

 - Ensure you have enabled 'REST service' (Administraton > Settings > Authentication > Enable REST web service)
-- Crate user for monitoring eg: 'Sensu monitoring'
+- Crate user for each sensu monitoring server eg: 'sensu1.domain.tld'
 - Add this user to all projects where Sensu will be able create new issues
 - Login to that user
 - Get API key for that user (My account > API acces key in right column > Show)